14 Oct 2021

 - Applicants must have received a grant from The Jewish Youth Fund in the last five years.

 - Applicants will therefore be organisations, groups or clubs which are UK registered charities whose beneficiaries are of the Jewish faith in the United Kingdom.

 - Applicants must provide positive informal educational experiences and/or recreation opportunities for young people of the Jewish faith within the UK, defined as those aged 9-21 in an informal setting.

 - Grants will only be given if there is confidence that Child Protection, Health & Safety, Data Protection and other relevant policies are in place and being applied consistently.

 - Support for leadership training will be based on a per capita basis, taking into consideration the numbers of young people who attend the programme for whom leaders are being trained.

 - Applicants can apply for grants worth £1,000 – £10,000.

-- The JYF will only consider applications for large capital grants in exceptional circumstances.
+- The JYF will not consider applications for large capital grants at this time.